-Settlement risk arises from derivatives in any situation where a payment in cash, securities or equities is made in the expectation of a corresponding receipt in cash, securities or equities.
+Settlement risk arises mainly from foreign exchange transactions with counterparty and also from derivatives in any situation where a payment in cash, securities or equities is made in the expectation of a corresponding receipt in cash, securities or equities.
 Daily settlement limits are established for each counterparty or customer to cover all settlement risk arising from the Group's market transactions on any single day.